h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

     - What is the most common decision path for the Titanic Training set?
         ![decision-tree-task-8-answer](assets/decision-tree-task-8-answer.jpg)
-        - Learn more about the **Decision Tree** graph on the next tutorial: [Machine Learning Interpretability Tutorial](https://training.h2o.ai/products/tutorial-1c-machine-learning-interpretability-tutorial).
+        - Learn more about the **Decision Tree** graph on the next self-paced course: [Machine Learning Interpretability](https://training.h2o.ai/products/self-paced-course-1c-machine-learning-interpretability).

     **d.** Partial Dependence and Individual Conditional Expectation (ICE) plots represent the model prediction for different original variables' values.
 It shows the average model behavior for important original variables.